jobial-io/sclap/README.md

 ```

 which is just a usual monadic expression using the `CommandLineArgSpec` Free monad mentioned above.
 The for part of the
-for comprehension binds the options and parameters to names, and the yield returns the application logic.
-As mentioned
+for comprehension binds the options and parameters to names, and the yield section returns the application logic.
+As
-before, the return type of the yield part is always `IO[_]`.
-This is important: `IO` is pure and allows the library to
+mentioned before, the return type of the yield part is always `IO[_]`.
+This is important: `IO` is pure and allows the
-process the description safely, without any side-effects.
-To make it more convenient for applications that do not use
+library to process the description safely, without any side-effects.
+To make it more convenient for applications that do
-Cats Effect, Sclap provides safe implicits to lift other common return types (`Future`, `Try` or `Any`) into an IO
+not use Cats Effect, Sclap provides safe implicits to lift other common return types (`Future`, `Try` or `Any`) into an
-context in a referentially transparent way (of course, the rest of your code will not become referentially transparent).
+IO context in a referentially transparent way (of course, the rest of your code will not become referentially
+transparent).

 Sclap does not rely on any macros.

-#### Parameters and Options

-#### Command header and description

-#### Subcommands

-#### What if I want to use Future?

-#### How about returning Try?

-#### What if my code throws Exceptions?

-#### Custom type arguments

-#### Accessing all arguments

-#### Customizing the usage help format

-#### Generating bash completion

-#### Testing your app

-Sclap comes with the `CommandLineAppTestHelper` trait to help you write tests against your CLI specs:

-#### Further Examples

-#### How does it work?
+### Modules

-Sclap is modular and it has the following components:
+Sclap is modular with the following components:

 * **sclap-core:** defines the DSL, built on cats-free and cats-effect; the DSL is implementation independent, leaving it
   open for alternative parser implementations and making it more future proof in case the default parser impl (which
   currently uses Picocli) becomes obsolete or unmaintained.
+An implementor has to implement the `executeCommandLine`
+  function which takes the `CommandLine` description along with the command line args as arguments.
-* **sclap-app:** defines the CommandLineApp trait and other helper functionality.
+* **sclap-app:** provides the `CommandLineApp` trait and other helper functionality.
 * **sclap-picocli:** the default Sclap parser implementation built on Picocli, which is a mature command line parsing
   library with a traditional, non-safe Java API.
 Fortunately it comes with no dependencies apart from the Java standard
-  library and exposes a reusable API.
+  library and exposes a fairly reusable API.
 * **sclap-examples:** Example apps.

-Sclap relies on the Free monad class in cats-free to implement the DSL to describe the command line interface.
+Sclap relies on the Free monad class from cats-free to implement the DSL to describe the command line interface.
 The DSL
 is used in two passes: the first pass builds the command line interface structure, which is then used in a second pass
-to parse the actual arguments passed to the app and bind the results to the values the monadic expressions, or to
+to parse the actual arguments passed to the app and bind the results to the values in the monadic expression, or to
 generate the command line usage text in case of a failure or if --help is requested.
 The application logic is
 represented as an IO monad, which comes from cats-effect.
 By describing the application logic in a referentially
 transparent manner, it is possible to evaluate the command line description multiple times without any side effects (
 like running actual application logic, for example).

-#### Implicits
+## Implicits

 Sclap relies on a few carefully designed implicits to make the syntax more concise.
 If you want to override the defaults
 or have an aversion to implicits, you can always choose to not include the built-in ones in your code by extending the
-CommandLineAppNoImplicits trait instead and cherry-picking the implicits you need separately.
+`CommandLineAppNoImplicits` trait instead and cherry-pick the implicits you need separately.
 If you decide not to use
 any of the implicits provided by the library, the syntax becomes slightly more verbose but still manageable.
 Here is an
 example:

-#### Implementation dependent extensions
+## Implementation dependent extensions

 If you need to access the implementation specific features in Picocli for whatever reason, the sclap-picocli module
 provides extensions to Opts and Params that allow you to access the underlying Builder instances directly: